8 key steps of a cloud exit strategy

 1. Prepare a budget

-Moving a workload back on premises may require on-prem hosting infrastructure that you do not currently have in place.
-Invest in network upgrades and new monitoring, observability and/or security tools to help support your on-premises workloads.
-In some cases, you may need to add staff.
+Moving a workload back on premises can require on-premises hosting infrastructure that you don't currently have.
+You'll need to invest in network upgrades and new monitoring, observability and security tools to help support the on-premises workloads.
+In some cases, you might need to add staff.

 Make sure you can allocate sufficient budget to support workloads once they are back on premises.
 Without proper financial preparation, you risk repatriating the workload without being able to support it once it's out of the cloud.